personofnorank/truemindconsulting/content/about.md

 ---

-As a deep generalist and systems thinker I can dive into whatever area is of concern to you, while bringing out connections with other domains you may not have considered.
+As a deep generalist and systems thinker I can dive into whatever topic is of concern to you, while bringing out connections with areas you may not have considered.
 I help you see the choices available and their potential impacts, without sugar-coating or overselling.
 What you get with me is not big consulting house “best practice” but honest and practical insight tailored to your situation.